refilljs/refill-task-sequence/README.md

 Example
 -------

-ZKflow task sequence is used in [ZKflow for Angular](https://github.com/zaklinaczekodu/zkflow-angular)
+Refill task sequence is used in [Refill for Angular](https://github.com/refilljs/refill-angular)

 Quickstart
 ----------